oracle/terraform-provider-oci/website/docs/r/core_nat_gateway.html.markdown

 ---
 layout: "oci"
-page_title: "OCI: oci_core_nat_gateway"
+page_title: "Oracle Cloud Infrastructure: oci_core_nat_gateway"
 sidebar_current: "docs-oci-resource-core-nat_gateway"
 description: |-
-  Creates and manages an OCI NatGateway
+  Provides the Nat Gateway resource in Oracle Cloud Infrastructure Core service
 ---

 # oci_core_nat_gateway
-The `oci_core_nat_gateway` resource creates and manages an OCI NatGateway
+This resource provides the Nat Gateway resource in Oracle Cloud Infrastructure Core service.

 Creates a new NAT gateway for the specified VCN.
 You must also set up a route rule with the NAT gateway as the rule's target.
-See [Route Table](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/iaas/20160918/RouteTable/).
+See [Route Table](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/RouteTable/).

 ## Example Usage